vsilvafelipe/vsilvafelipe.github.io/_pages/cv.md

 ======
 * B.S. in Oceanography, University of Sao Paulo, 2020
 * Sandwich Honours in Physical Oceanography, University of Sao Paulo and University of Massachusetts Dartmouth, 2019
-* Ph.D in Quantitative Marice Science, UTas and CSIRO, 2024 (expected)
+* Ph.D in Quantitative Marine Science, UTas and CSIRO, 2024 (expected)

 Work experience
 ======